Around 20% of startups fail during the first year of operations.

-- Identify and discuss the most important areas to focus on during each stage
+We will also identify and discuss the most important areas to focus on during each stage of the life cycle.

-What Is The Difference Between Business Life Cycle And Stages Of Business Growth?
+Business Life Cycle And Stages Of Business Growth: How Are They Different?

-The terms “business life cycles” and “stages of business growth” are sometimes used interchangeably.
+The terms “business life cycle” and “stages of business growth” are sometimes used interchangeably.

-However, as we’ve started to explore in the previous post, these terms represent different takes on the evolution of a business.
+However, these terms represent different takes on the evolution of a business.

 This article takes a deep look into the latter outlook of business evolution.